nickmatthews713/motor-clamp-insert/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Welcome to my first venture into Additive Manufacturing!
-In this project, I've designed and printed a model for a rod clamp insert, utilizing the powerful tools of SolidWorks for design creation.
-This endeavor marks my initial exploration into the world of 3D printing, offering an opportunity to blend creativity with practical application.
+In this project, I've designed and printed a model for a rod clamp insert, utilizing SolidWorks for design creation.
+This project marks my initial exploration into the world of 3D printing, offering an opportunity to blend creativity with practical application.

 ### Built With